theobald-software/theobald-software.github.io/_includes/_content/en/tables/table-joins.md

 **Note**: As a prerequisite for using the table join, function module [Z_THEO_READ_TABLE](../sap-customizing/custom-function-module-for-table-extraction) needs to be available in SAP. <br>

 {: .box-note }
 **Note**: Joining of cluster or pool tables is not supported.
-These types of tables need to be extracted individually and joined in the destination.
+Cluster or pool tables need to be extracted individually and joined in the destination.

 ### Joining two Tables
 The following example shows, how tables MARA and MAKT can be joined.